Epistemic Neural Networks: Image classification

 In this section we compare our results to the open source `uncertainty baselines', which provides a reference implementation for much work on uncertainty estimation in Bayesian deep learning \citep{nado2021uncertainty}.
 As part of our development, we upstream an optimized method for calculating joint log-loss, and contribute this to the community.
 We benchmark a few popular approaches to uncertainty estimation in terms of both marginal and joint predictions, and compare their results to ours.
 At a high level, our results mirror our own results of Figure~\ref{fig:imagenet_overall}.
 After tuning, most of the agents appear on a roughly similar tradeoff in terms of marginal quality.
 However, the approachs are widely separated in terms of their quality on \textit{joint} prediction, and here epinet performs much better than the alternatives.

-Figure~\ref{fig:all_uncertainty_baselines} repeats Figure~\ref{fig:imagenet_overall} but adding a few new agents from uncertainty baselines, which we \begin{itemize} \item \texttt{sngp}: Spectral-normalized Neural Gaussian Process \citep{liu2020simple}.
-This method appears to perform no better than a baseline resnet. \item \texttt{mimo}: Multi-input Mulit-output ensemble \citep{havasi2020mimo}.
+Figure~\ref{fig:imagenet_overall_all} repeats Figure~\ref{fig:imagenet_overall} but adding a few new agents from uncertainty baselines, which we \begin{itemize} \item \texttt{mimo}: Multi-input Mulit-output ensemble \citep{havasi2020mimo}.
 This method appears to perform better than a baseline resnet in terms of marginal statistics, but provide no additional benefit to modeling joints.
 Note that the independent product of better marginals automatically does improve joints. \item \texttt{dropout}: Dropout as posterior approximation \citep{srivastava2014dropout, Gal2016Dropout}.
 This approach seems to provide a slight improvement in marginal log-loss and a noticeable improvement in joint log-loss.
-However although dropout has a low computational cost in terms of \textit{parameters}, these results required 10 forward passes of the network, and so actually \textit{underperfom} relative to an ensemble of similar inference cost (see Appendix~\ref{app:image_compute}). \item \texttt{het}: Heteroscedastic loss \citep{collier2020simple, collier2021correlated}.
-This approach actually performs better than any of the other methods so far at joint log-loss, and achieves performance close to the ensemble of size=100.
+However although dropout has a low computational cost in terms of \textit{parameters}, these results required 10 forward passes of the network, and so actually \textit{underperfom} relative to an ensemble of similar inference cost (see Appendix~\ref{app:image_compute}). \item \texttt{sngp}: Spectral-normalized Neural Gaussian Process \citep{liu2020simple}.
+For this agent we introduced an additional temperature parameter rescaling logit samples, which we found was able to significantly improve joint log-loss without degrading marginal prediction quality.
+However, even with this tuning the quality of joint predictions cannot match ensemble of size 10.
+The classification accuracy of SNGP also appears to be significantly worse than other approaches benchmarked here. \item \texttt{het}: Heteroscedastic loss \citep{collier2020simple, collier2021correlated}.
+This approach performs well in terms of joint log-loss, and achieves performance close to the ensemble of size=100.
 Although the results are still significantly worse than those of our \texttt{epinet}, it is interesting to note that the functional form of the resultant \texttt{heteroscedastic} agent can actually be written as a particular form of epinet.
-In future work, we would like to understand better the commonalities between these two approaches, and see if/when the algorithms can borrow from each others' strengths. \item \texttt{het\_mimo}: Heteroscedastic loss with MIMO \citep{collier2020simple, collier2021correlated, havasi2020mimo}.
-This approach combines both MIMO network with heteroscedastic loss, and seems to benefit from both.
-As above, this can be expressed as a particular form of epinet, although the result does not quite match the performance of our agents. \end{itemize}
+In future work, we would like to understand better the commonalities between these two approaches, and see if/when the algorithms can borrow from each others' strengths. \end{itemize}